luisehk/lherrada.me/posts/03-sane-cicd-setup-python.md

 category: devops
 description: "This is a quick guide on how to setup a sane CI/CD pipeline for your Python project using Gitlab CI and Docker, so you can spend your time on developing new features instead of stressing about fixing errors, merge conflicts and broken deployments."
 ---
-When you're working in a real project with a real team, it's very important to have a development workflow where you spend more time developing actual features instead of constantly fixing broken releases.
-This is article is a quick guide on how to setup a CI/CD pipeline for your Python project using Gitlab CI and Docker.
+When you're working in a real project with a real team, it's very important to have a development workflow that allows you to spend time developing actual features instead of constantly fixing broken releases.
+This is article is a quick guide on how to setup a CI/CD pipeline for your Python project using Gitlab CI.

 ## Continuous Integration
 Continuous Integration is the practice of integrating the work of a team of developers into a shared repository as frequently as possible.
 The goal is to detect and fix errors fast instead of waiting for things to pile up.
 When you're integrating code frequently (and by frequently I mean daily), you're basically de-risking your releases because of a very simple principle: less code to integrate == less things that can go wrong.